How To Identify & Remove Bot Traffic In Your Google Analytics

 Site monitoring services such as Pingdom that track your site’s performance also use bots to ping the site from time to time.
 These types of bots can affect your Google Analytics statistics.

 Malicious bot traffic just automatically generates and look for websites to hit and make a mess of.
 And yours isn’t an exception.

 Traffic from spam referrals also adds up to the nuisance on your GA data.
-The bad thing to note about spam traffic is that they can appear in any part of your reports.
-But of course, they impact the performance of your site just like every other bot types.
+The bad thing to note about spam traffic is that it can appear in any part of your reports.
+But of course, they impact the performance of your site just like every other bot type.